Robert Leake

 About me and my therapy practice

-Alongside my private practice, I have several years of experience working as a therapist within a low-cost counselling centre, as well as providing therapeutic support within university, mental health, neurodiversity and bereavement services.
+Alongside my private practice, I have several years experience working in a low-cost counselling service and within university mental health, autism, neurodiversity, and suicide bereavement support.

 Practice description

-The way I practice allows some flexibility around session length.
-Rather than strictly condensing speech into a fixed time limit, sessions are shaped by what is said.
+The length of sessions is flexible and guided by the work itself.
+Rather than adhering to a fixed time limit, sessions are shaped by what is said.
 At times it may feel useful to end earlier if something particularly significant has emerged, and return to it later.
 At other moments, sessions may run slightly longer when it seems that something important would be lost by stopping abruptly.
-These points are never arbitrary, but rather guided by the work we do together and the context of what has been discussed.
-As a general guide, sessions usually last between 30 and 60 minutes.
+As a general guide, they usually last between 30 and 60 minutes.

-What is said in sessions remains private and confidential.
-Any identifiable data such as emails or telephone numbers are kept within password protected devices and are never shared with third parties without explicit permission.
+What is discussed in sessions is treated as private and confidential.
+Any personal data, such as contact details, is stored securely and is never shared with third parties without explicit permission.

 My first session